Advantages to rural communities through beekeeping

 Beekeeping can help urban and suburban areas as well, but Rupert’s Honey concentrates on rural locations as this is the area of greatest need.

-beekeeping to rural communities
+Direct benefits of beekeeping to rural communities

 Direct benefits are those which stem directly from the activity of beekeeping.
 They are quantifiable and often obvious, while indirect benefits are less obvious.
 An example of a direct benefit would be honey production, and indirect benefit would be advantage of increased crop production to a neighbouring farm due to the pollinisation of plants by bees.